-The anthology for the best new writing & artwork from the universities of Cambridge & Oxford.
+The best new writing & artwork from the universities of Cambridge & Oxford.

 Since 1992, The Mays has published an annual selection of the best and most exciting new writing and artwork from students at the universities of Cambridge and Oxford.